Connect with us

 As it considered hiring Deloitte, Arkansas officials asked the company about problems, particularly in Rhode Island.

-In response, the company said in 2017, “We do not believe Deloitte Consulting LLP has had to implement a corrective action plan” for any eligibility system in the previous five years.
+In response, the company said in 2017, “We do not believe Deloitte Consulting LLP has had to implement a corrective action plan” for any eligibility system project in the previous five years.

 Arkansas awarded Deloitte a $345 million contract effective in 2019 to develop its system.